EvotecIT/PSWriteHTML/readme.md

     - [x] FixedHeader Sticky header and / or footer for the table.v3.1.4
     - [x] KeyTable Keyboard navigation of cells in a table, just like a spreadsheet.v2.5.0
     - [x] Responsive Dynamically show and hide columns based on the browser size.v2.2.2
-    - [x] owGroup Show similar data grouped together by a custom data point.v1.1.0
+    - [x] RowGroup Show similar data grouped together by a custom data point.v1.1.0
     - [x] RowReorder Click-and-drag reordering of rows.v1.2.4
     - [x] Scroller Virtual rendering of a scrolling table for large data sets.v1.5.0
     - [x] Select Adds row, column and cell selection abilities to a table.v1.2.6